That’s the ultimate battle that we see unfold every single day in the gym.

 Now you might be wondering just which muscle group is bigger and has the most potential to grow.
-Well that’s an excellent question and it comes with a very easy to explain answer.
+Well, that’s an excellent question and it comes with a very easy-to-explain answer.

-On the other hand “tri” in the word triceps, mean three in latin and greek.
+On the other hand “tri” in the word triceps, mean three in Latin and greek.

-Triceps have three muscle bodies the Lateral, Medial and Long heads.
-While the biceps only have two muscle bodies, the biceps brachii and the biceps femoris.
+Triceps have three muscle bodies the Lateral, Medial, and Long heads.
+While the biceps only have two muscle bodies, the biceps brachii, and the biceps femoris.

 Given this, we know that the triceps are larger than the biceps by default.
-The triceps also have a larger potential to grow into bigger size while the biceps are limited in growth potential by less muscle bodies.
+The triceps also have a larger potential to grow into bigger size while the biceps are limited in growth potential by fewer muscle bodies.

 This leads us to the next frequently asked question…

 Which is more important for building big arms?
 Biceps vs triceps

 If you got shafted with junk genetics and are stuck with naturally skinny arms then you are probably wondering how you can start to pack some size on those little arms.